India

 Sarus crane in ghana national park in bharatpur

-A pair of Sarus crane or Grus antigone grazing in the wetland in Keoladeo Ghana National Park in Bharatpur, unaware of the camera. © Sourabh Bharti
+A pair of graceful Sarus cranes wander through the wetlands of Keoladeo Ghana National Park, blissfully unaware of the camera capturing their natural elegance. © Sourabh Bharti

 scenic Keoladeo Ghana National Park in Bharatpur,